ramachandran88/simple-message-processor/README.md

 # simple-message-processor

-#Dependencies
+# Dependencies
 junit and mockito dependencies

-#How to Run the application
+# How to Run the application
-Execute main method in com.Application
+Execute main method in com.company.Application

 #Unit test
 src/test